Fear Friday the 13th? Learn Spanish Instead!

 Why Friday 13th Is Perfect for Learning Spanish?

-Maybe it’s because a black cat crossed your path or you forgot to knock on wood.
-Or perhaps it’s centuries of myths, historical betrayals, and human imagination gone wild.
+Maybe it’s because a black cat crossed your path.
+Maybe you forgot to knock on wood.
+Or maybe… it’s centuries of myths, historical betrayals, and human imagination gone wild.

-Whatever the reason, Friday the 13th has carved its own niche in the superstition hall of fame: Instead of fearing it, take advantage of your lucky day to start learning Spanish!
+Whatever the reason, Friday the 13th has carved out its own creepy corner in the superstition hall of fame.

 Learn Spanish Traditions & Superstitions!